In This Article Expand or collapse the "in this article" section David Hume: Aesthetics

 Hume’s so-called second Enquiry (originally published 1751) that recasts in a more accessible albeit truncated form the central arguments of Book 3 (“Of Morals”) of the Treatise.
 As with the latter, the second Enquiry contains references to beauty and related matters in a variety of contexts, notably in reference to personal merit, taste, and utility.

 • Hume, David.
 An Enquiry Concerning Human Understanding.
 Edited by Tom L. Beauchamp.
-Oxford: Oxford University Press, 1999.
+Oxford: Clarendon Press, 2000.

-Hume’s first Enquiry (originally published 1748) that recasts in a more accessible albeit truncated form the central arguments of Book 1 (“Of the Understanding”) of the Treatise.
-Section 3 (“Of the Association of Ideas”) includes a discussion of “unity of action” (from Aristotle) as a principle in writing, both literary and historical.
+Hume’s so-called first Enquiry (originally published 1748) that recasts in a more accessible albeit truncated form the central arguments of Book 1 (“Of the Understanding”) of the Treatise.
+Section 3 (“Of the Association of Ideas”) includes a discussion of the “effects” of association “on the passions and imagination” and consideration of the “unity of action” (from Aristotle) as a principle in writing, both literary and historical.
+The relevant paragraphs appeared in every edition except the final posthumous one of 1777, from which they were omitted.

 • Hume, David.
 Dialogues Concerning Natural Religion.
 Edited by Dorothy Coleman.
 Cambridge, UK: Cambridge University Press, 2007a.